TRIP REPORT: Spotting the Big Five in Kruger National Park!

 About an hour into our first game drive we came across some Hippos bathing in a pond, some White Rhino and a herd of African Elephants grazing in the plains.

-These hippos are too cool!
 It’s tough to catch these big guys out of the water on a hot day in Kruger.
 We never actually saw a hippo roaming around on land due to the heat and the times of day that we spotted them.
-Although, on our final game drive we got to see what Brian called a “hippo yawn”.
-Of course, it’s not a yawn, it’s actually the hippo saying “Hey you, don’t think I won’t use these giant teeth of mine to hurt you!”

 Next up we spotted some African Elephants!
 As you know, I love elephants so it was really cool to see a herd of elephants grazing in a field just twenty five feet away from our truck.

 Seeing a White Rhino in the wild for the first time was really cool.
-I didn’t realize how humongous these guys were until I saw one up close and personal.
-Can you believe poachers kill these guys over a horn or two?
+I didn’t realize how humongous these beasts were until I saw one up close and personal.
+Can you believe poachers kill these beautiful animals for their horn?

-Hands down, the most incredible part of our first game drive was when our crew spotted a Leopard nick named Mangela up in a tree that hangs over a river bed.
+Hands down, the most incredible part of our first game drive was when our crew spotted a leopard up in a tree that hung over a river bed.

-Brian pulled our jeep up as far as he could to the edge of the river bed so that we could get a closer look.
-Once we got close we realized that Mangela had just killed a baby waterbuck and dragged it up into the tree with him.
+We pulled our jeep up as far as we could to the edge of the river bed so that we could get a closer look.
+Once we got close we realized that the leopard had just killed a baby waterbuck and dragged it up into the tree with him.
 It was time for a feast!

-This photo of Mangela shown above is one of the only photos I was able to shoot of him that wasn’t extremely graphic.
-I won’t be showing you the graphic photos of Mangela tearing the face off of a waterbuck in this post but I will definitely be doing a follow up to this post with photos of Mangela chowing down so please be sure to stay tuned!
+This photo of the leopard shown above is one of the only photos I was able to shoot of him that wasn’t extremely graphic.
+I won’t be showing you the graphic photos of the leopard tearing the face off of a waterbuck in this post but if you’d like, you can check the graphic photos out here.

-Exon spotted a whole bunch of Cape Buffalo in the brush ahead of us and insisted that we head their way.
-Brian took our jeep off road and brought us straight to the Buffalo.
+Exon spotted a whole bunch of cape buffalo in the brush ahead of us and insisted that we head their way.
+Brian took our jeep off road and brought us straight to the hungry buffalo.

-This photo was taken from about 20 ft away.
+This photo was taken from about 20 feet away.
 These angry looking animals always seem to be so calm and relaxed even though they can be the exact opposite when necessary.

 The only reason we were able to see lions during our trip to Kruger was due to the insane tracking skills of Exon.
 Exon was sitting on the front of the vehicle scanning the ground ahead looking for lion paw prints.
 At one point he told Brian to stop the vehicle while he tried to follow the tracks of the lions into the bush.